 Past Perspectives: The End of Old Shanghai 老上海的終結

 Paul French’s books about the history of Shanghai include Bloody Saturday: Shanghai’s Darkest Day, which describes a day of aerial bombardment on 14 August 1937, that marked the start of the Battle of Shanghai and the full-scale Japanese onslaught into central and southern China.
-In Champions Day: The End of Old Shanghai, author James Carter provides a kaleidoscopic portrait of the city four years later, on 12 November 1941.
+In Champions Day: The End of Old Shanghai, author James Carter provided a kaleidoscopic portrait of the city four years later, on 12 November 1941.
 Seen through the prism of a funeral, a birthday celebration and an annual day at the races, it was a day that heralded the end of European Shanghai and that still speaks to relations between China and the West today.
 Tina Kanagaratnam of Historic Shanghai moderates a lively conversation about these pivotal moments in the city’s history.
 In ENGLISH, and available online 48 hours later with CHINESE subtitles.

 Click here to buy books from Festival bookseller, Bookazine

-英國作家Paul French於2017年出版的書 —《Bloody Saturday: Shanghai’s Darkest Day》描述了1937年引起淞滬會戰的八一四空戰，標示著日軍正式侵華。在另一本書《Champions Day: The End of Old Shanghai》，James Carter透過描寫葬禮，生日會和年度賽馬日的景象，呈現出四年後—1941年11月12日，上海這座城市如萬花筒般的模樣，預兆著「歐化上海」的結束，也奠定了今日中西關係搖籃。 Tina Kanagaratnam將擔任主持人與兩位探討上海昔日的輝煌時刻。
+英國作家Paul French於2017年出版的書 —《Bloody Saturday: Shanghai’s Darkest Day》描述了1937年引起淞滬會戰的八一四空戰，標示著日軍正式侵華。在另一本書《Champions Day: The End of Old Shanghai》，James Carter透過描寫葬禮，生日會和年度賽馬日的景象，呈現出四年後—1941年11月12日，上海這座城市如萬花筒般的模樣，預兆著「歐化上海」的結束，也奠定了今日中西關係搖籃。 Tina Kanagaratnam將擔任主持人與兩位探討上海昔日的輝煌時刻。節目以英語進行,中文字幕將於48小時後提供線上觀看。

 Featuring (click on author names to read more)